MichaelKMalak/mobile-code-challenge-solution-android/README.md

 ## What is missing?
 1. Unit testing.
-2. Handeling websocket's failure for a better UX.
+2. Handling webSocket's failure for a better UX.
 3. Displaying next stop address on screen.
-4. Making the markers clickble to display addresses.
+4. Making the markers clickable to display addresses.

 ## How to use?
 1. Import the project using Android studio.